freshpack/freshpack/README.md

 Using freshpack will scaffold out a project and generate additional files.
 It also generates common scripts you can use to lint, test or start the dev server with hot reloding.

+## Usage
-Generate a new project folder, comes with package.json, readme, and recommended structure
+Generate a new project folder, comes with package.json, readme, and minimal recommended structure and configuration
 ```bash
 $ freshpack
 ```